justinethier/cyclone/README.md

 If you are installing Cyclone on your machine for the first time use [cyclone-bootstrap](https://github.com/justinethier/cyclone-bootstrap) to build a set of binaries.

-After installing you can read the Documentation section below for more.
+After installing you can run the `cyclone` command to compile a single Scheme file, and the `icyc` command to start an interactive interpreter.

 Building
 ------------